soldag/python-pwmled/README.md

 # GPIO driver, which controls pins 17, 22, 23
 driver = GpioDriver([17, 22, 23])
 driver = GpioDriver([17, 22, 23], freq=200)
+# To control the pigpio on a other machine use the host parameter
+driver = GpioDriver([17, 22, 23], host='other.host')

 # PCA9685 driver which controls pins 1, 2, 3
 driver = Pca9685Driver([1, 2, 3])